JeffreySarnoff/AlignedAllocs.jl/README.md

 vec = memalign(element_type, element_count, bytesofalignment)

-vec behaves as a DenseVector with enhanced cache-line performance vec is unsafe_wrapped contiguous memory provided by LLVM intrinsic or C/C++ library functions
+vec behaves as a DenseVector with enhanced cache-line performance vec is unsafe_wrapped contiguous memory from LLVM intrinsic or C/C++ library function
 ```

 ----